Hy-Fly/Joomla-Hello-Front-End/README.md

 Version history:

+v1-22 2016-03	add excel xlsx export, based on the PHPExcel package

 v1-21 2016-04	improved export function

 v1-20 2016-04	add a first stab for csv export of the database data